Can a Fall Break Your Wrist?

 Physiotherapy can help in the recovery of wrist fractures in several ways:

-The use of Rest, Ice packs application, Compression and Elevation (RICE) is universally applicable after injuries to reduce the extent of injury and facilitate healing.
+The use of Rest, Ice packs application, Compression and Elevation (RICE) is universally applicable after injuries to reduce the extent of the injury and facilitate healing.

 2. Therapeutic exercises

 Muscles tend to lose tone, strength, and mass due to a period of inactivity.
 Stretching and range of motion exercises can minimize the phenomenon of "muscle atrophy".

 Manual therapy from a skilled physiotherapist on the joint or on the surgical scar site is very helpful.
 This helps reduce pain, decrease swelling and improve blood flow to the area to improve healing.

 Used to improve muscle tone and strength, it can involve the application of a tiny electric current on muscle fibres to stimulate muscle contraction.

 5. Balance therapy

 If a Colles' fracture has occurred in an elderly patient due to loss of balance, then treatment is aimed at improving core strength and balance.
 At times, aids like a walking stick or Zimmer frame may also be provided.